Why are stimulants dangerous?

 - High blood pressure, heart attack, and stroke

-- Anxiety, confusion, and insomnia
+- Anxiety, confusion, and trouble sleeping

 - Severe weight loss

-- Suicidal or homicidal tendencies
+- Suicidal or violent thoughts

 - Addiction